OpenDroneMap/NodeMICMAC/README.md

 # NodeMICMAC

 NodeMICMAC is a Node.js App and REST API to access [MicMac](https://github.com/micmacIGN/micmac).
 It exposes an API which is used by [WebODM](https://github.com/OpenDroneMap/WebODM) or other projects.
-This project is sponsored and developed by [DroneMapper](https://dronemapper.com).
 This repository was originally forked from [NodeODM](https://github.com/OpenDroneMap/NodeODM), which is part of the [OpenDroneMap](https://www.opendronemap.org/) Project.

 ![NodeMICMAC-Screenshot](docs/readme_web.png "NodeMICMAC")